alexbecker/prompt-injection/paper.typ

   placement: top,
   image("figures/per_token_illustration.png"),
   caption: [
     The vectors $a - a^("null")$ for representative attack and benign prompts.
-Note that the difference between $a$ and $a^("null")$ is largest in the attack itself, but is still larger in the rest of the malicious prompt, suggesting the rule is still having some effect.
+Note that the difference between $a$ and $a^("null")$ is largest in the 4
+    "Ignore" attack tokens, but is still large in the rest of the malicious prompt relative to the benign prompt, suggesting the rule is not completely ignored.
   ]
 )